fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/zh/part13a.md

 })
 ```

-Creating a new note is done by calling the model's <i>Note</i> method [create](https://sequelize.org/master/manual/model-querying-basics.html#simple-insert-queries) and passing as a parameter an object that defines the values of the columns.
+Creating a new note is done by calling the model''s <i>Note</i> method [create](https://sequelize.org/master/manual/model-querying-basics.html#simple-insert-queries) and passing as a parameter an object that defines the values of the columns.

-Instead of the <i>create</i> method, it [is also possible](https://sequelize.org/master/manual/model-instances.html#creating-an-instance) to save to a database using the [build](https://sequelize.org/master/class/lib/model.js~Model.html#static-method-build) method first to create a Model-object from the desired data, and then calling the [save](https://sequelize.org/master/class/lib/model.js~Model.html#instance-method-save) method on it:
+Instead of the <i>create</i> method, it [is also possible](https://sequelize.org/master/manual/model-instances.html#creating-an-instance) to save to a database using the [build](https://sequelize.org/api/v6/class/src/model.js~model#static-method-build) method first to create a Model-object from the desired data, and then calling the [save](https://sequelize.org/master/class/lib/model.js~Model.html#instance-method-save) method on it:

 ```js
 const note = Note.build(req.body)